MatthiasSchinacher/MS_DRLND_Collab_Compet/README.md

 and a variation of priority replay.
 The actor and critic functions (normal and target) of the DDPG are neural networks implemented with pytorch.

+## [UPDATE 2019-01-06]
+After the project already had been accepted and reviewed, I actually did by coincedence find a bug in the critic network layout.
+The critic yielded two values instead of one, probably due to a cut and paste error, when I used the actor- network as a blueprint somehow.
+The algorithm still did work correctly, since only the first value was actually used, but I consider it a bug none the less.

+I fixed the bug and ran another simulation with almost identical parameters as the winning "test11" configuration, the "test15" parameterset.
+It also shows the desired learning.

 # Project Details
 The environment ist very similar to/ a variant of the "Tennis" environment from Unity; [Unity ML-Agents GitHub](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#Tennis).